-- A copy of your interview schedule appointment notice.
+- A copy of their interview schedule appointment notice.

-NOTE: Beneficiaries should NOT take any permanent actions—such as selling or buying property, terminating employment or withdrawing from school—until they have their FWVP Program parole travel document in their hands.
+Beneficiaries should not take any permanent actions such as selling or buying property, terminating employment or withdrawing from school until they have their FWVP Program parole travel document in their hands.

 If travel is approved:

-- All eligible family members must arrange and pay for their own travel.
+- All eligible family members must arrange and pay for their own travel; and

 If travel is not approved: